 Would you like to learn more about McKinsey Technology?

-Given this shaping role, tech leaders are moving from managing only tech teams to managing tech and business teams.
+Given this shaping role, tech leaders are, in some cases, moving from managing only tech teams to managing tech and business teams.
 They are also shifting from monitoring costs and schedules to jointly delivering P&L outcomes.
 Their own incentives must be linked to the value that tech generates for the business.
 Tech companies offer a good model of accountability shared across product and engineering functions.
 This effectively pushes those functions to be more collaborative and can eliminate the silos and slow pace that bedevil many legacy businesses.

 “We’re moving into being IT strategists and setting the direction for the organization, such as how to use gen AI or how to evolve a product,” says David Pedreira, the CTO of Banco Santander Argentina.
 “We define how product teams should work and where they should focus, speaking directly on the ‘go to market’ of products—not as an order taker, but as an equal.”